Distance education in Chicago Public Schools in 1937: Analysis

-Superintendent Johnson received praise for his efforts from university professors and other educators.

 Impact

 Promptly following Chicago's lead, a number of other American communities that experienced polio outbreaks of their own, such as Rochester, New York and Cleveland, were quick to launch radio distance education programs.

 Seeing potential in the medium of radio to provide educational lessons, the Chicago Board of Education continued producing educational programming.
-They formed the Chicago Radio Council, and would launch their own radio station, WBEZ, in 1943.
+They formed the Chicago Radio Council and would launch their own radio station, WBEZ, in 1943.

 Renewed attention during the COVID-19 pandemic

 Chicago's 1937 distance education program received some renewed attention during the COVID-19 pandemic, during parts of which technology-enabled distance learning broadly supplanted in-person instruction.
-A number of sources mentioned Chicago's 1937 venture with distance education during a viral outbreak as a precursor of sorts to the distance education that has taken place during the COVID-19 pandemic.
+A number of sources mentioned Chicago's 1937 venture with distance education during a viral outbreak as a precursor of sorts to the distance education that took place during the COVID-19 pandemic.